 If left untreated, peripheral artery disease (PAD) can lead to severe, debilitating leg pain or stubborn foot sores that worsen over time and refuse to heal without surgical intervention.
-Patients usually do not see a doctor until the sores have virtually “eaten” parts of their feet away, and they have been told by a physician that a foot or leg amputation is their only option.
+Patients usually do not see a doctor until the wound has become serious and they have been told by a physician that a foot or leg amputation is their only option.

 However, Dr. Lam specializes in amputation prevention and has years of experience in limb salvage and PAD treatment.
 Rarely does Dr. Lam conclude that amputation is the answer.